Browse Articles

 You can’t export and import XLIFF or Word files in multi-language courses.
 However, you can save languages as separate courses or project files and export/import the XLIFF or Word file for each language as you would in a regular single-language course.
 Note that localization features like language validation and multi-language workflow management won't be available for these course copies.
 Here’s how to save translated courses for Rise 360 and save translated projects for Storyline 360.

-What happens to my content if Articulate Localization is switched off or my trial expires?
+What happens to my content if my paid Articulate Localization plan ends?

-When you regain access to Articulate Localization, you can continue where you left off.
+When you reactivate a paid Localization plan, you can continue where you left off.

 Account Management

-How do I track the number of translations I’ve used?
+How do I track the number of published translations I’ve used?

 Can I limit who can run translations?